galanteh/SQL-Stream-Builder-Exercise/README.md

 # Lab 1 - Create a Data Source
 Before we can start querying data from Kafka topics we need to register the Kafka clusters as data sources in SSB.

-On the Cloudera Manager console, click on the Cloudera logo at the top-left corner to ensure you are at the home page and then click on the SQL Stream Builder service.
+1. On the Cloudera Manager console, click on the Cloudera logo at the top-left corner to ensure you are at the home page and then click on the SQL Stream Builder service.

-Click on the SQLStreamBuilder Console link to open the SSB UI.
+2. Click on the SQLStreamBuilder Console link to open the SSB UI.

-On the logon screen, authenticate with user admin and password supersecret1.
+3. On the logon screen, authenticate with user **admin** and password **supersecret1**

-You will notice that SSB already has a Kafka cluster registered as a data source, named CDP Kafka.
+3. You will notice that SSB already has a Kafka cluster registered as a data source, named CDP Kafka.
 This source is created automatically for SSB when it is installed on a cluster that also has a Kafka service: